-A special meeting of the Audit and Risk Committee is scheduled on Tuesday 25 March 2025 to consider the Draft Financial Statements and Performance Report for 23/24 Financial Year.
-The minutes from this meeting will be circulated as a late attachment to the Councillors following this meeting.
+A special meeting of the Audit and Risk Committee was held on the 25 March 2025 to consider the Draft Financial Statements and Performance Report for 23/24 Financial Year.
+The minutes from this meeting were circulated as a late attachment to the Councillors on the Wednesday 26 March 2025 prior to the Council Meeting commencing.

-That the Minutes of the Ordinary Audit and Risk Committee Meeting held on 03 March and the 25 March 2025 be taken as read and confirmed.
+That the Minutes of the Ordinary Audit and Risk Committee Meeting held on 03 March and the Special Audit and Risk Committee Meeting held on the 25 March 2025 be taken as read and confirmed.